shufps/peak-ignitor-hw/README.md

 - huge car jump‑starter bricks

-**Peak Ignitor sits right in between**: too compact, too powerful, too specialized.
+**Peak Ignitor sits right in between**: too compact, too powerful, too specialized. (and too expensive 😁)

 So it was built.